npranav7619/CTF_Writeups/cotopaxi-guide/README.md

 Time:09:07

-New Protocol like CoAP,DTLS,MQTT were introduced and old ones like UPnP ,SSDP were removed
+New protocols like CoAP, DTLS, and MQTT were introduced and old ones like UPnP and SSDP were removed.

 ### CoAP :